PDXPythonPirates/wordplay/README_VSCODE.md

   Type and select `Python: Configure Unit Tests`
   Select `.` for the directory.
 4) Configure the VS code terminal to use the virtual environment.
-  Open the project configuration file `.vscode/settings.json`
+  Open the VS configuration file at the root of the project `.vscode/settings.json`
   Add the following line to the JSON:
   `"python.terminal.activateEnvironment": true,`
   You should have something like: